snogrammer/coincheckup/README.md

 ## Code of Conduct

-Everyone interacting in the IcoRating project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kurt-smith/coincheckup/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the CoinCheckup project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kurt-smith/coincheckup/blob/master/CODE_OF_CONDUCT.md).